tunder56/twitchplays/README.md

 2. download and run the file called twitch plays installer from the git, it may say that its virus, it isnt

+3. run Anaconda Powershell Prompt (miniconda3), it should be in your resently installed files

+4. run the command `conda init powershell` inside of it

 ### the program will be installed in C:/twitchplays
-3. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1
+5. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1
     this will :
     1. set up a conda enviroment
+    2. set the restricted policy to allow the script to run, select y to let the scrpit run
-    2. install the packages needed to run, they are pyautogui and pynput
+    3. install the packages needed to run, they are pyautogui and pynput
-    3. and run the program within it
+    4. and run the program within it

-3. follow the instuctions in the program you should be good to go
+6. follow the instuctions in the program you should be good to go

 ### if it crashes check your auth token and name